 - A. Composition and appointment.
 The Commission on Ethics shall be composed of five (5) members.
-The members of the Commission on Ethics shall be appointed as follows: - (1) The President of the Palm Beach County Association of Chiefs of Police shall be requested to appoint a former law enforcement official with experience in investigating white collar crime or public corruption. - (2) The President of the Hispanic Bar Association of Palm Beach County, the President of the F. Malcolm Cunningham, Sr. Bar Association, and the Chair of the Palm Beach County Bar Association's Diversity Task Force shall be requested to appoint an attorney with experience in ethics regulation of public officials and employees. - (3) The President of Florida Atlantic University (FAU) shall be requested to appoint a faculty member who teaches at an institution of higher education with a campus located in Palm Beach County and who has taught a course in professional legal ethics or has published or performed services in the field of professional legal ethics. - (4) The President of the Palm Beach Chapter of the Florida Institute of CPAs shall be requested to appoint a member who possesses at least five years experience as a Certified Public Accountant (CPA) with forensic audit experience. - (5) The Board of Directors of the Palm Beach County League of Cities, Inc. shall be requested to appoint a person who has served as a former elected official for a governmental entity in Palm Beach County. - All members of the Commission on Ethics shall be appointed within forty five (45) days of the effective date of this Ordinance.
+The members of the Commission on Ethics shall be appointed as follows: - (1) The President of the Palm Beach County Association of Chiefs of Police shall be requested to appoint a former law enforcement official with experience in investigating white collar crime or public corruption. - (2) The President of the Hispanic Bar Association of Palm Beach County, the President of the F. Malcolm Cunningham, Sr. Bar Association, and the Chair of the Palm Beach County Bar Association's Committee for Diversity and Inclusion shall be requested to appoint an attorney with experience in ethics regulation of public officials and employees. - (3) The President of Florida Atlantic University (FAU) shall be requested to appoint a faculty member who teaches at an institution of higher education with a campus located in Palm Beach County and who has taught a course in professional legal ethics or has published or performed services in the field of professional legal ethics. - (4) The President of the Palm Beach Chapter of the Florida Institute of CPAs shall be requested to appoint a member who possesses at least five years experience as a Certified Public Accountant (CPA) with forensic audit experience. - (5) The Board of Directors of the Palm Beach County League of Cities, Inc. shall be requested to appoint a person who has served as a former elected official for a governmental entity in Palm Beach County.

+All appointing officers identified in Section 2.A.(1) through (5) shall in good faith endeavor to appoint members of the Commission on Ethics within forty-five (45) days of the effective date of this Ordinance.
 Each appointing entity shall promptly provide notice of each appointment to the County Administrator.